Iowa Lactation Education

 Breastfeeding Initiatives

-Communication
+Communication and counseling

 Preparing to Breastfeed